 Examines the intellectual history of economics.
 The ideas of economists (including Smith, Ricardo, Marx, Keynes, Schumpeter and Knight) are analyzed and compared.
 Three semester hours credit.

 HI 211.
 WESTERN CIVILIZATION: EARLIEST TIMES TO 1700.

-A survey intended to give perspective on the development of political, economic, religious, and cultural institutions and ideas.
-These are related historically from the earliest beginnings to the close of the 17th century.
-Three semester hours credit.
+A survey intended to give perspective on the development of political, economic, religious, and cultural insti-